Nattapong52/last_minute_study_kit/README.md

 But we still gotta pass.
 This repo was built on 5 cans of Red Bull a day, nicotine, and the kind of regret you only get from solving 3 pages of calculus at 2 AM.

-Let’s get through this and maybe — just maybe — take a nap after.
+Let’s get through this and maybe, just maybe, take a nap after.

 ---